 Join our Curator, Casey Eichhorn for special, behind-the-scenes perspectives on our current exhibitions.
 Events are held monthly, however, Due to Covid-19 conditions, these events are being conducted online via Zoom!
 More information on Curator Tours & Events

 The Glass Studio at the museum offers classes and camps throughout the year for both youth and adults using glass as the primary medium.
-Due to Covid-19 conditions, classes currently have a limited capacity and require mask-wearing.
 More information on The Glass Studio classes

 Art Activity Days